jonathanulco/laurakalbag-dot-com/content/photos/8/index.md

     tab-four: "199,52%,67%" # hsl(199,52%,67%)
     tab-five: "197,62%,59%" # hsl(197,62%,59%)
     tab-six: "196,68%,51%" # hsl(196,68%,51%)
-primaryimagealt: "Osky the huskamute walking through the woods, the sunlight is bright behind the trees."
+imagealt: "Osky the huskamute walking through the woods, the sunlight is bright behind the trees."
 ---

 {{< figure figcaption="Morning walk" >}}